top of page

 Q: How do I pay the rent?

-Q: When does rent start?
+Q: When does the rent start to accrue?

-Q: Why is fire insurance required?
+Q: Why is fire insurance necessary?

 🌟 About Daily Life and House Rules